Max Ferguson: Career

 Ferguson was the subject of the 1966 National Film Board of Canada profile Max in the Morning, which detailed a typical morning spent preparing and hosting his radio show.
 The same year, he voiced the Hulk and his alter ego Bruce Banner in The Marvel Super Heroes.
 He also narrated several films, and wrote the whimsical children's story and its subsequent film short Has Anybody Seen My Umbrella?
 (1990).

+While keeping the radio show going, Ferguson also branched out into television, co-hosting the CBC's daily afternoon talk show 55 North Maple from September 1970 to September 1971.

 The radio show remained what Ferguson was best known for, however.
 The daily Max Ferguson Show wrapped up on June 25, 1971 after a 9 1/2-year run.
 Ferguson's final sketch featured Canadian politicians John Diefenbaker, Pierre Trudeau, and Robert Stanfield (all voiced by Ferguson) expressing relief that they would no longer be on the show.

 After some time off, Ferguson returned to the CBC airwaves, appearing on Saturday morning.
 For this iteration of The Max Ferguson Show—which would run for over 25 years—Ferguson dropped the skits and relied exclusively on his outspoken charm and facility with the language, as well as his unique selection of offbeat music and comedy tracks.
+Long-time friend McFee -- who also hosted his own CBC Radio show, Eclectic Circus -- continued working as Ferguson's announcer, introducing the program and occasionally interacting with Ferguson in unscripted on-air banter.
+After McFee retired from the CBC in 1991, he was replaced by Shelagh Rogers, who had previously worked with Ferguson.

 Ferguson retired from broadcasting in 1998, having spent over 50 years at the CBC.
 Over the years, he garnered many awards, including the 1968 Stephen Leacock Award for humour for his autobiography, And Now...Here's Max.
 He was appointed an Officer of The Order of Canada in 1970 and in 2001 was chosen as a recipient of the Governor General's Performing Arts Award for Lifetime Artistic Achievement.
 He was the recipient of the John Drainie Award and the Gordon Sinclair Award.
 He held honorary degrees from the University of Western Ontario, Dalhousie University, the University of Waterloo, Brock University and the University of Saskatchewan.